unity3d-jp/MeshSync/Documentation~/GeometryNodes.md

 ## Runtime-Builds

 We can create Runtime builds that render Geometry Nodes instances.
-In order to do this, make sure that the required instancing variants are not stripped by selecting _Keep All_ or _Strip Unused_ option in _Project Settings_ &rarr; _Graphics_ &rarr; _Shader Stripping_ &rarr; _Instancing Variants_.
+For this, make sure that the required instancing variants are not stripped by selecting _Keep All_ or _Strip Unused_ option in _Project Settings_ &rarr; _Graphics_ &rarr; _Shader Stripping_ &rarr; _Instancing Variants_.

 ![](images/ProjectSettingsInstancingVariants.png)